samtgarson/micro-starter/readme.md

 ### Testing

-- `yarn test:spec`: Run tests with AVA
+- `yarn test:spec`: Run tests with Jest
 - `yarn test:lint`: Lint your code with XO
 - `yarn test`: Run it all